Frequently Asked Questions

 - Can we use your products with other mil spec products

-YES, all of our products except the 750XD bolt will work with standard mil spec parts.
-The 750XD requires a matching barrel extension.
+YES, all of our products except the 750XD and Titan bolts will work with standard mil spec parts.
+The 750XD and Titan bolts requires a matching barrel extensions.

 - will you build an upper using my parts?

 Sorry but, No. At this time we are not building uppers.
-Blackstone Arms builds uppers using our parts.
+Blackstone Arms in Texas builds uppers using our parts.

 - will you work on my upper or rifle?

 No, we are not set up as a smithing shop.